First, Why do I do this?

 People come to me in trying times.
 They, or their parents, worked and saved all of their lives, and now they worry they may lose it all to the costs of later-life care.
 And when I tell them I can help them, the weight falls off their shoulders.
 That's the best part of my day.

 Both of the kids are crazy busy!
-Gabriella dances competitively for The Dance Company here in Wilmington and has been traveling for dance competitions for many years.
+Gabriella dances competitively for The Dance Company in Wilmington, MA, and has been traveling for dance competitions for many years.
 Gabby also plays field hockey and does spring track for Wilmington High School.
 Mikey has played club baseball since he was 9 years old, and has traveled the world playing in baseball tournaments.
-Along with his club team, Mikey will also play for Wilmington High School in the fall and hopes to play baseball in college.
+Along with his club team, Mikey also plays for Wilmington High School and hopes to play baseball in college.
 In our free time, we love to travel and go on cruises.

 I grew up in Wakefield, MA, and went to Wakefield High, graduating in 1994.
 I attended Salem State University on the Presidential Scholarship for academics and graduated Magna Cum Laude from the Salem State Honors Program in 1998 with a degree in criminal justice.
 The most important thing the criminal justice curriculum taught me was that I never wanted to be a criminal lawyer.
 It was definitely going to be the Civil side of the law for me.

 I started Suffolk University Law School in Boston straight out of college, determined to finish in three years, despite having to work nights and weekends.
 I went to school with kids whose parents put them up in apartments around the corner from the school, while I was either taking the train or fighting the traffic.
 When I got out of class, I went to one of my two jobs, either a computer store in Woburn or a small law firm in Lynn.